SpinalHDL/SpinalDoc/spinal/vhdl_comp.md

 In spinalHDL, all those limitation are removed.

+Example that mix combinatorial logic and register in a single function :

 ```scala
 def simpleAluPipeline(op : Bits,a : UInt,b : UInt) : UInt = {
   val result = UInt(8 bits)